JhanXXX/JhanXXX.github.io/_pages/about.md

 ### Innovation Center Asia, Volkswagen Group (China)
 *2024.01 - 2024.07 | Beijing, China | R&D Intern*
 -	Production of “University Map” report: Academic review, technical updates, and research focus about power electronics (SiC, GaN) in recognized institutes in China.
--	Assisted in the communication with the potential cooperators (professors / research group).
+-	Assisted in the communication with the potential cooperators (research groups).
 -	Designed and conducted user experience study for the new prototype test drive.

 ### Innovation Center PACE, Tongji University